-- 1. Log in to the Portal as central administrator, or as administrator with account creation rights. - 2.
+- 1. Log in to the Portal as administrator. - 2.
 Click the ADMINISTRATION drop-down menu at the top of the window. - 3.
 Under ACCOUNT MANAGEMENT, select the option Accounts to open the dashboard for editing accounts. - 4.
 Click the plus sign in the top right corner of the dashboard.
 The wizard to create a new user account shows up.